cgalpin92/pp5_crochet_corner/TESTING.md

     - Error: Duplicate attribute id.
         - I believe this error is a result of using Django Crispy forms to render the product image upload field into the add product form and cannot be accessed.
     - Error: Element p not allowed as child of element strong in this context.
-        - I cannot find this section of code within the add_product.html file so believe it is a result of using Django Cripsy forms.
+        - I cannot find this section of code within the add_product.html file so believe it is a result of using Django Crispy forms.

     ![html validation error for add_product.html](/media/html_error_add_product.png)

 - All other HTML tests passed the validator.

 __CSS__

-I have passed the CSS code from the three seperate css files; base.css, profile.css and checkout.css, through the official (Jigsaw) validator.
-On all three occassions no errors were found.
+I have passed the CSS code from the three separate css files; base.css, profile.css and checkout.css, through the official (Jigsaw) validator.
+On all three occasions no errors were found.

 ![css validation](/media/css_validator_testing.png)